WordPress Widgets Explained

 It all depends on what theme you have installed.

-Below is the widget screen of the theme shown above, and you can see that the WordPress theme only contains one widget area …
+Below is an enlarged image of the widget section of the theme shown above, so you can see that this WP theme only includes one widgetized area …

-Many themes provide multiple widget areas
+(Many themes provide multiple widget sections)

 Multiple WordPress widget areas

-As you can see, in the above theme, you can add widgets to the sidebar area of 2 different page templates (Main Sidebar and Showcase Sidebar) and three different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …
+As you can see, in the above theme, you can add widgets to the sidebar area of two different page templates (Main Sidebar and Showcase Sidebar) and three different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …

 (Some themes let you add widgets to your site’s footer area)